PiBrewing/cbpi4-PID_AutoTune/README.md

 		- Therefore you should at least use the typical amount of water you are using also for a mash
 		- Set a Kettle temperature via the Kettle Logic.
 I selected for instance 67C which is somehow between the typical mash temps of 62C and 73C
 		- In my case I added even malt which is easy with the braumeister malt pipe as I just added the pipe back into the kettle after a full brewing step and was using the same amount of water
-	- Start the automatic Kettle Logic and have a beer as it'll take sme thime.
-The system will heat up to the setpioint and overshoots intentionally.
+	- Start the automatic Kettle Logic (Click on the car symbol) and have a beer as it'll take sme thime.
+The system will heat up to the setpoint and overshoots intentionally.
 	- If you are having a pump in your system or other agitators that may impact the heating cycle, you should run them also during the Autotune process
 	- It is waiting until the temp is going down 0.5C below the target value.
 	- Then it is repeating this procedure several times.